Video game preservation: Preservation of video game hardware

 While in most cases, digitizing the software for video games is sufficient for preservation, there have been enough unique consoles with limited production runs that can create further challenges for video game preservation as it is difficult to emulate its software.
 When hardware is in ready supply, white-hat hackers and programmers can freely tear-down these systems to analyze their internals for reverse engineering for preservation, but when systems are in limited supply, such tactics are not appropriate.
 These systems can also degrade as well.
 More often, broken or non-functional versions of older hardware can be acquired to demonstrate that such systems existed, but fail to work as a software preservation tool.
 For example, the only known unit of the Super NES CD-ROM, a Sony-produced Super Nintendo Entertainment System prototype with a CD-ROM drive, was carefully repaired to be able to use the CD-ROM so that some functionality of its software could be verified and allow the few known software titles to be tested on it.
 Prior to the discovery of the prototype, it was found out that an estimated 200 units were produced before Sony and Nintendo's deal changed, leading to the discontinuation of the project, which contributed to the rarity of this prototype.

+Another factor related to hardware is the waning use of cathode ray tube (CRT)-style televisions and monitors in favor of LCD displays.
+While emulators and hardware devices exist to convert CRT signals to work on LCD, games designed for CRT displays often took advantage of the blurriness of the display that made games appear to look good, whereas in the more defined display of LCD, these artifacts can be jarring and make it difficult to retain the game's original vision.